fmaussion/fmaussion.github.io/teaching/index.md

 [Advanced course in physical climatology](https://orawww.uibk.ac.at/public/lfuonline_lv.details?sem_id_in=15W&lvnr_id_in=707712) for graduate students (winter semester, 3hrs).
-Practicals: individual study of the general circulation of the atmosphere using reanalysis data.
+Practicals: individual study of the general circulation of the atmosphere using reanalysis data and Python.
 Topics: climate variability, synoptic climatology, paleoclimate, climate modelling, climate change and feedbacks.